cleberspirlandeli/rzn-micro/README.md

 - Automated tests with `Mock` and `AutoMock`.
 - TODO - Integration with another API using `HTTP`
 - TODO - Integration with another API using `GRPc`
+- TODO - Implements the cache with `Redis`
 - TODO - Presentation of monitoring information in graphs with `Grafana`
 - TODO - Deploy the application in `ECS` on `AWS`
+-